turp/jayturpin.com/_posts/2016-04-30-aurelia_from_scratch.md

 > Note: If you encounter errors running jspm *and* you are behind a firewall, you are probably missing the HTTP\_PROXY environment variable.
 On windows, try running SET HTTP\_PROXY={YOUR PROXY SERVER} (Example: SET HTTP\_PROXY=http://proxy.mycompany.com:8080)

-Install the Typescript transpiler locally (this helps prevent conflicts with other versions of Typescript installed on your system):

-	npm install typescript --save-dev

 Now pull in Aurelia:

 	jspm install aurelia-framework